Importance of long-ranged electron-electron interactions for the magnetic phase diagram of twisted bilayer graphene: Methods

 Here, $\hat{\chi}^{0}$ denotes the non-interacting spin-response function

 where $\hat G(\bvec k,k_0) = (ik_0 - \hat{\mathcal{H}}_H(\bvec k) + \mu)^{-1}$ is the Matsubara Green's function of the Hartree Hamiltonian for states with crystal momentum $\bvec{k}$.
 Also, $\mu$ denotes the chemical potential, $N_{\bvec{k}}$ is the number of momentum points used to sample the first Brillouin zone ($N_{\bvec k}=24$) and $\beta=1/(k_\mathrm{B} T)$ (with $k_\mathrm{B}$ and $T$ denoting the Boltzmann constant and temperature, respectively).
-The Matsubara ($k_0$) summation is carried out numerically using an appropriately chosen grid with $N_\omega=500$ frequencies -- this reduces the computational effort compared to the analytical evaluation \cite{LK_CH}.
-For comparison, we also calculate the interacting spin susceptiblity without long-ranged interactions, i.e., setting $V(\bvec\tau_i)=0$.
+The Matsubara ($k_0$) summation is carried out numerically using an appropriately chosen grid with $N_\omega=500$ frequencies \footnote{The frequency grid is chosen to both be linearly spaced for $n \ll N_\omega$ ($n$ denotes the positive Matsubara frequency index ranging from zero to $N_\omega-1$) and increase its spacing quadratically for higher frequencies.
+This is achieved by $\omega_n\propto\tan[z_n\,\pi/2\,(2n+1)/(2N_\omega-1)]$ with $z_n=1-\epsilon_z [n/(N_\omega-1)]^{\alpha_z}$ controlling the strength of the divergence.
+In our case, we set $\epsilon_z = 10^{-7}$ and $\alpha_z=5$.
+The proportionality factor is chosen such that for small $n$, the original Matsubara frequencies are reproduced.
+The corresponding weights are determined by the derivative of the above formula with respect to $n$.} -- this reduces the computational effort compared to the analytical evaluation~\cite{LK_CH}.
+For comparison, we also calculate the interacting spin susceptibility without long-ranged interactions, i.e., setting $V(\bvec\tau_i)=0$.

 We focus on low-temperature static instabilities that maintain the translational symmetry of the moir\'e lattice and therefore use $\beta = 10^4\,\mathrm{eV}^{-1}$ and $\bvec q = q_0 = 0$.
 Magnetic instabilities occur when an eigenvalue of $\chi_{ij}$ diverges.
 The critical interaction strength that is required to induce the ordering is given by $\Ucrit=-1/\lambda_0$, where $\lambda_0$ denotes the largest eigenvalue of $\chi^{(0)}_{ij}$.
 This is a generalization of the well-known Stoner criterion of ferromagnetism~\cite{LinHirschFM}.
 The corresponding eigenvector $v_i$ of $\chi_{ij}$ characterizes the spatial structure of the resulting magnetic order.